13220.1 Guiding Principle

 When the provost or designee has closed or delayed the opening of the university, the following individuals will be notified by the provost or designee.
 These individuals will be responsible for notifying the staff and faculty who report to them in the following order and within 30 minutes of the decision:

-- provost and vice presidents of all divisions
+- provost, vice presidents and vice provosts divisions

 - Director of Physical Plant